lukasvoege/ZeroShot-step-by-step-distillation/experiment-tracking/README.md

 python .\experiment-tracking\experiment_tracking.py --generate_missing_experiments anli_modelsize --experiment_group "Model Size" --mode standard
 ```

-To generate a bash script, called "cqa_gpt35.sh", to run all experiments that have not yet been run yet with the `dataset` "cqa" and `llm` "gpt35", run the following command from the root directory of the project.
+To generate a bash script, called "cqa_gpt35.sh", to run all experiments that have not yet been run with the `dataset` "cqa" and `llm` "gpt35", run the following command from the root directory of the project.
 Arbitrary params can be passed through to the generated commands with the `--passthrough` parameter.

 ```bash
 python .\experiment-tracking\experiment_tracking.py --generate_missing_experiments cqa_gpt35 --dataset cqa --llm gpt35 --passthrough "--parallelize --es_threshold 0.0001 --es_patience 10"